Divisional charts are like mini horoscopes which are created by dividing each sign of natal chart (D-1) into a number of sections.

 "no conclusion can be made on any horoscope without considering revelant divisional charts"

-Same way all divisional charts are the microscopic version of houses in a horoscope and they provide minutes details which can not be accessed from the natal birth chart(D-1).
+In the same way, all divisional charts are the microscopic version of houses in a horoscope and they provide minutes details that can not be accessed from the natal birth chart(D-1).

 For a better understanding of its functions, you can compare a Horoscope to an Outer body of a Car whereas its engine and other important parts are akin to Divisional charts.
 Without important parts, you can not use your Car effectively and it will be parked in your place with no use.